How pictures of 'flying dresses' became so popular on social media | ExBulletin

 Since then, they have expanded their activities to Italy, Cuba and Dubai.

-Volokitina and Babenkov took advantage of SEO – search engine optimization, a way to pack a website full of keywords that make it easier to find in a quick Google search – and now it’s virtually impossible to find. a ruffle dress photo online that doesn’t link to their website or social media profiles in some way.
+Volokitina and Babenkov took advantage of SEO – search engine optimization, a way to pack a website full of keywords that make it easier to find in a quick Google search – and now it’s virtually impossible to find. a ruffle dress photo online that doesn’t. somehow link to their website or social media profiles.

 The success, however, has given others in other markets the idea to try a similar photography business model.